 regulations.
 With the support of Diagnostics IT, lab professionals can now go one step further in cementing the relationship with their customers—the clinicians.

 Siemens conducted a poll of 600 clinical laboratory professionals to learn more about their goals in the lab and how they see IT helping to achieve this new vision.
-To learn more about this study and the Siemens IT tools that can be instrumental in supporting this new vision, you could visit the link.
+To learn more about this study and the Siemens IT tools that can be instrumental in supporting this new vision.